kannans89/graphql-learning/1.Home/home.md

 # Home

 GraphQL is an open source server side technology developed by facebook to optimise API calls.
-It is a  data query language as well as an execution engine.This tutorial will teach you basic GraphQL queries and will also take you through integration with React and Jquery Applications
+It is a data query language as well as an execution engine.This tutorial will take you through GraphQL fundamentals .

-This tutorial has been prepared for the beginners to help them understand GraphQL.
-After completing this tutorial you will find yourself at a moderate level of expertise in using GraphQL in your web applications.
+In this tutorial we will implement GraphQL API using Apollo server .
+The GraphQL API will be tested through GraphiQL tool .
+We will build react and jQuery client applications to consume the API.
+To enhance react application development we will be using Apollo Client library.

-GraphQL has become an open standard in 2015 .
  GraphQL servers are available for multiple languages, including JavaScript, Java, C#.
-This course is based on JavaScript programming language so if you have basic understanding on JavaScript programming then it will be a fun to learn GraphQL
+This course is based on JavaScript  so if you have basic understanding on JavaScript programming then it will be a fun to learn GraphQL